goliatone/wee-things-workshop/tutorials/4-hello-wifi-blink/README.md

 ### Source Code

 The full source of the tutorial is below.
-You can upload it to the board using the ESPlorer IDE, and execute the script using any of the techniques we introduced earlier.
+You can upload it to the board using the ESPlorer IDE, and execute the script using any of the techniques we [introduced earlier][hello-world].

 `boot.lua`: